Sautéed Asparagus with Garlic Butter

 ~Monica

-- Fresh asparagus: Asparagus is perfectly delicious cooked and seasoned simply with butter and a little salt.
-It’s also great when prepared raw in asparagus salad — it tastes sweet and crunchy.
-When you’re shopping, look for asparagus bunches that are plump and smooth, with tightly closed buds on top.
+- Fresh asparagus: When you’re shopping, look for asparagus bunches that are plump and smooth, with tightly closed buds on top.
 It doesn’t matter if the spears are thick or thin.
 As a matter of fact, FAT asparagus spears often have the best flavor and texture.
-If you notice any spears that have smashed of soggy tips, keep looking.
+If you notice any spears that have smashed or soggy tips, keep looking.
 You’ll need one pound of asparagus for this recipe, which makes four servings.

 How to trim and slice asparagus